 - They are used by suppliers to decide on whether credit is given as they identify the profitability of the business.

-Any number of people could be using your income statement to make decisions about your business.
-It is important that you have an understanding of what information the income statement is providing and what that information is telling you.
+Any number of people could be using your income and expense statement to make decisions about your business.
+It is important that you have an understanding of what information the income and expense statement is providing and what that information is telling you.

 About the Author

 Chartered accountant Michael Brown is the founder and CEO of Double Entry Bookkeeping.
 He has worked as an accountant and consultant for more than 25 years and has built financial models for all types of industries.
 He has been the CFO or controller of both small and medium sized companies and has run small businesses of his own.
 He has been a manager and an auditor with Deloitte, a big 4 accountancy firm, and holds a degree from Loughborough University.